 - 1 Do you buy Nike runners or have an Apple iPad?
 These are imported goods.
 What other imported goods do you like to buy?
 Why? - 2 Have you ever bought any of the items in Source 1?
-Many foods are produced by foreign-owned companies operating in Australia or are imported from overseas.
-Why might a country such as Australia import food?
+Many of these popular foods are produced by foreign-owned companies operating in Australia or are imported from overseas.
+Why might a country like Australia import food?